andreypereverzin/orders-app/README.md

 http://localhost:8080/roche-orders/actuator/info

 ## Implementation Notes
+The specification can be found in `doc/Home_Assignment.pdf` file.

 This implementation uses h2 in-memory database for data persistence.

 DELETE endpoint is not implemented for orders as this is not defined by the specification.